grapestone5321/Kaggle-Reading-Group/README.md

 The paper is the chapter "Neural Networks and Neural Language Models" from "Speech and Language Processing" by Daniel Jurafsky & James H. Martin.
 This chapter is new to the currently-in-progress edition of the book, so even if you've read it previously, this should be new.

-You can find a link to the paper here: https://web.stanford.edu/~jurafsky/slp3/7.pdf
+You can find a link to the paper here 16.: https://web.stanford.edu/~jurafsky/slp3/7.pdf

 ### 39. Neural Networks and Neural Language Models (Part 2: Training) | Kaggle